 \subsubsection{Model}

-The network architecture U-Net is used.
-First developed by \cite{ronneberger2015u} for biomedical image segmentation and later generalized by \cite{milletari2016v} to handle volumetric data, U-Net is a "fully convolutional network" that is capable of taking a multichannel, 3D input block and producing an output block of similar spatial size but with a different number of channels.
-It exhibits translational equivariance, such that its predictions depend only on the relative positions of the grid points \citep{long2015fully}.
-This is desirable because it is consistent with the physical picture of homogeneous turbulence \citep{ching2014statistics}, and because it allows the network to be applied to input fields of different spatial sizes.
-U-Net has recently been successfuly employed in cosmology for tasks including super-resolution (generating high resolution predictions from lower resolution simulations) \citep{schaurecker2021super}, and prediction of galaxy distributions from the dark matter density field \citep{yip2019dark}.
-This motivates us to apply the architecture to our problem.
+The network architecture U-Net, first developed by \cite{ronneberger2015u} for biomedical image segmentation and later generalized by \cite{milletari2016v} to handle volumetric data, is used.
+U-Net is a ``fully convolutional network" that is capable of taking a multichannel, 3D input block and producing an output block of similar spatial size but with a different number of channels.
+It exhibits translational equivariance -- that is, its predictions depend only on the relative positions of the grid points \citep{long2015fully}.
+This is desirable because it is consistent with the physical picture of homogeneous turbulence \citep{ching2014statistics} and because it allows the network to be applied to input fields of different spatial sizes.
+The U-Net has been successfully employed in cosmology for tasks including super-resolution (generating high-resolution predictions from low-resolution simulations) \citep{schaurecker2021super}, and prediction of galaxy distributions from the dark matter density field \citep{yip2019dark}.

-The network is implemented using the \textbf{map2map} neural network emulator using the architecture specified in Fig.~\ref{fig:unet_architecture}.
-The network consists of two major parts, the "compression part" and the "decompression part".
-The former consists of successive convolutional and downsampling layers that compress information of the input field into a smaller size latent representation; while the latter consists of successive levels of convolutional and up-sampling layers that expand the latent information into the output block.
+The network is implemented using the \textbf{map2map} neural network emulator with the architecture specified in Fig.~\ref{fig:unet_architecture}.
+The network consists of two major parts, the ``compression part" and the ``decompression part".
+The former consists of successive convolutional and downsampling layers that compress information of the input field into a smaller size latent representation, while the latter consists of successive levels of convolutional and up-sampling layers that expand the latent information into the output block.
 Information extracted in different levels of the network is incorporated by concatenating outputs of the compression part and those of the expanding part on the same level.